-68. See Mason v.
-Cohn, 438 N.Y.S.2d 462, 464 (N.Y.
+78 See Mason v.
+Cohn, 438 N.Y.S.2d 462 (N.Y.
 Sup.
 Ct.
-1981) (defining assault); BLACK'S LAW DICTIONARY 114 (6th ed.
-1990) (defining assault).
-The Louisiana Criminal Code defines assault as "an attempt to commit a battery, or the intentional placing of another in reasonable apprehension of receiving a battery."
-LA.
-REV. STAT.
-ANN. § 14:36 (West 1986).
+1981), p.
+464; Black's Law Dictionary, 6th ed.
+(St. Paul, Minn.: West Publishing, 1990), p.
+114. The Louisiana Criminal Code defines assault as "an attempt to commit a battery, or the intentional placing of another in reasonable apprehension of receiving a battery."
+Louisiana Revised Statutes Annotated, § 14:36 (https://legis.la.gov/legis/Laws_Toc.aspx?folder=75&level=Parent).
 A battery is defined as "the intentional use of force or violence upon the person of another; or the intentional administration of a poison or other noxious liquid or substance to another."
-Id. § 14:33.
+Ibid., § 14:33.
 Assault can thus also include an attempted battery, which need not put the victim in a state of apprehension of receiving a battery-for example, the victim may be asleep and be unaware that another has just swung a club at his head, but missed.
 This second definition of assault is ignored for our present purposes.